Getzing-UA/Getzing-UA/README.md

 ## Getzing website

-### Getzing landing page designer and developed by Denis Khramov, exported from Webflow.
+### Getzing landing page designed and developed by Denis Khramov, exported from Webflow.

 <!--
 **Getzing-UA/Getzing-UA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.